 Parish registers are an important source for information on births, baptisms, marriages, deaths and burials.
 For you to locate relevant records, you must know the place and the religious denomination of a person.
 Religious denomination is indicated in Census records.

 The first parish registers were created in Europe in the sixteenth century.
 The first Europeans to arrive in Canada continued this practice of creating parish registers.
 The first parish register was created in Quebec City as early as 1616; the oldest record dates back to 1621.
 There is no central repository for parish registers in Canada.
 Many are in the custody of individual churches, church archives and provincial/territorial archives, or they have not survived.

 Library and Archives Canada holds only a small collection of parish registers, none of which are comprehensive for any region.
 Most are transcripts rather than originals, available on microfilm and listed in our Checklist of Parish Registers (ISBN 0660538636).
-Due to the heavy volume of inquiries we receive, we are unable to conduct searches in parish registers; however, microfilm copies may be borrowed through the inter-institutional loan arrangement.
+Due to the heavy volume of inquiries we receive, we are unable to conduct searches in parish registers.
+Find out how to access the records.